 Splashbacks used to be the kitchen equivalent of a feature wall – a statement piece in contrast to the homogenous cabinetry.
-These days, says Box™ interior designer Sam Elliot, the trend has changed.
+These days, according to our Box™ design leads, the trend has changed.
 While some choose to highlight the splashback, others take a more low-key approach.

 “Our standard spec is back-painted glass as its glossy surface is much easier to clean.
 But most people choose to invest a little more to get something personalised,” she says.